pnp/pnpassessment/docs/sharepoint-syntex/assess.md

-# Run a SharePoint Syntex adoption assessment
+# Run a Microsoft Syntex adoption assessment

-Running the SharePoint Syntex adoption assessment is just like running any other adoption or deprecation module of the Microsoft 365 Assessment tool: you use the CLI with the `Start` action to launch an assessment.
-By specifying the `--mode` to be `Syntex` the Microsoft 365 Assessment tool will run the SharePoint Syntex adoption assessment for you.
+Running the Microsoft Syntex adoption assessment is just like running any other adoption or deprecation module of the Microsoft 365 Assessment tool: you use the CLI with the `Start` action to launch an assessment.
+By specifying the `--mode` to be `Syntex` the Microsoft 365 Assessment tool will run the Microsoft Syntex adoption assessment for you.
 This page provides you with a quick start and links to the relevant Microsoft 365 Assessment tool documentation for more details.

 ## Quick start